joshrazon/cpnt200-a1/readme.md

 ## Comments
 Really good intro to PHP assignment, the sample file structure and code from website examples helped a huge amount

+The website has a nav and header; $page_title is implemented on /includes/header.php